Parallel skew-symmetric tensors on 4-dimensional metric Lie algebras

+We now address the problem of distinguishing the metric Lie algebras and the parallel tensors presented in Table \ref{tabla1} and Table \ref{tabla de deltas}.
 Two metric Lie algebras $(\ggo,\ip)$ and $(\ggo',\ip')$ are said to be equivalent if there exists an isometric Lie algebra isomorphism $\ggo\cong\ggo'$.
 In notation, $(\ggo,\ip)\sim (\ggo',\ip')$.
 Proposition \ref{equivalencias1} below shows that the metric Lie algebras of Table \ref{tabla1} and Table \ref{tabla de deltas} are all pairwise non-equivalent.
 In addition, for a fixed metric Lie algebra $(\ggo,\ip)$, it describes the moduli space of the parallel endomorphisms according to Definition \ref{equivalentes}. \begin{rem} During the proof of the following proposition we will use that if $\phi:(\ggo,\ip)\to (\ggo,\ip')$ is an isometric Lie algebra automorphism, then the Ricci operators satisfy the relation $\on{Ric}_{\ip'}\phi=\phi\on{Ric}_{\ip}$; in particular, \begin{enumerate} \item[(a)] $\on{Ric}_{\ip}$ and $\on{Ric}_{\ip'}$ have the same characteristic polynomial; \item[(b)] if in addition $\ip=\ip'$, then $\phi$ preserves the eigenspaces of $\on{Ric}_{\ip}$. \end{enumerate} We will also use that if $H_1$ and $H_2$ are equivalent parallel endomorphisms on $(\ggo,\ip)$, so that there exists an isometric Lie algebra automorphism $\phi:\ggo\to\ggo$ such that $H_2\phi=\phi H_1$, then \begin{enumerate} \item[(c)] $H_1$ and $H_2$ have the same characteristic polynomial. \item[(d)] $H_1^2$ and $H_2^2$ have the same eigenvalues and $\phi$ preserves the corresponding eigenspaces. \item[(e)] Moreover, if $H_1$ preserves $[\ggo,\ggo]$ then the same holds for $H_2$, and the restrictions of $H_1$ and $H_2$ to $[\ggo,\ggo]$ have the same characteristic polynomial.
 An analogous conclusion holds if $H_1$ preserves $[\ggo,[\ggo,\ggo]]$ or $[[\ggo,\ggo],[\ggo,\ggo]]$, or $\mathfrak{z}(\ggo)$, etc. \end{enumerate}

 \end{rem} \begin{prop} The metric Lie algebras of Table \ref{tabla1} and Table \ref{tabla de deltas} are pairwise non-equivalent.
 Given one of these metric Lie algebras, any parallel skew-symmetric endomorphism is equivalent to exactly one of the endomorphisms given in Table \ref{tabla113}.